mdlacasse/xomsavings/README.md

 For tracking the US Aggregate Bond market, we use the AGG ETF which has an inception year of 2003.

 ### Mathematical formulation of the problem
 The level of mathematics involved here only requires basic linear algebra, in particular, matrix-vector multiplication, and basic statistics.
-Thee are two strategies commonly used to solve this problem: it can be solved through imposing an inequality constraint on the variance, or by imposing a penalty term in the objective function.
+There are two strategies commonly used to solve this problem: it can be solved through imposing an inequality constraint on the variance, or by imposing a penalty term in the objective function.
 The example shown here uses the first approach.
-The second is described in notebook MPT_4.pynb.
+The second is described in notebook MPT-4.pynb.

 Following Markowitz modern portfolio theory, we consider the variance of a market portfolio consisting of assets allocated with weights stored in a vector $w$, and having a covariance matrix typically represented by $\Sigma$ which is calculated between the time series of these assets.
 The variance is then expressed as
 ```math